 It is possible to display the implant ID (a short editable description of the implant) or its properties.
 It is also possible to lock the implant against edits.
 The locked implant has a padlock icon displayed next to it.
 It is similarly possible to replace and, if necessary, add an abutment.
 The entire implant can be duplicated or aligned with another implant.
 That means that although the implant remains in its position, it turns in the space in such a way that its axis is parallel to the axis of another implant.
 A complex implant replacement can also be performed from the context menu.
 The implant can also be removed.
 Besides this it is possible to change the point around which the implant rotates during manipulation (the so-called Pivot).
-Finally, it is possible to cancel selection of the active implant via the context menu.
+It is possible to cancel selection of the active implant via the context menu.
+Finally, the visibility of individual parts of the implant can be changed ("Visibility > Implant/Abutment/Software Guide Tube").